 Figure 1: Characterization of firing with AUC and rheobase.
 (A) The area under the curve (AUC) of the repetitive firing frequency-current (fI) curve.
-(B) Changes in firing as characterized by $\Delta$ AUC and $\Delta$ rheobase occupy 4 quadrants separated by no changes in AUC and rheobase.
+(B) Changes in firing as characterized by Δ AUC and Δ rheobase occupy 4 quadrants separated by no changes in AUC and rheobase.
 Representative schematic fI curves in blue with respect to a reference fI curve (black) depict the general changes associated with each quadrant.

-used here has considerable diversity as evident in the variability seen across neuronal models both in representative spike trains and their fI curves (Figure 2).
-The models chosen all fire repetitively and do not exhibit bursting.
-Some models, such as Cb stellate and RS inhibitory models, display type I firing whereas others such as Cb stellate $\Delta K_V 1.1$ and STN models have type II firing.
-Type I firing is characterized by continuous fI curve (i.e. firing rate is continuous) generated through a saddle-node on invariant cycle bifurcation and type II firing is characterized by a discontinuity in the fI curve (i.e. a jump occurs from no firing to firing at a certain frequency) due to a Hopf bifurcation (Ermentrout, 1996; Ermentrout and Chow, 2002).
+189 models chosen all fire repetitively and do not exhibit bursting.
+Some models, such as Cb stellate 190 and RS inhibitory models, display type I firing whereas others such as Cb stellate $\Delta K_V 1.1$ and STN 191 models have type II firing.
+Type I firing is characterized by continuous fI curve (i.e. firing rate 192 is continuous) generated through a saddle-node on invariant cycle bifurcation and type II firing is characterized by a discontinuity in the fI curve (i.e. a jump occurs from no firing to firing at a certain frequency) due to a Hopf bifurcation (Ermentrout, 1996; Ermentrout and Chow, 2002).
 Other models lie on a continuum between these prototypical firing classifications.
-Most neuronal models exhibit hysteresis with ascending and descending ramps eliciting spikes with different thresholds, however STN + $K_V1.1$ , STN $\Delta K_V1.1$ , Cb stellate $\Delta K_V1.1$ have large hysteresis (Figure 2).
+Most neuronal models exhibit hysteresis with ascending and descending ramps eliciting spikes with different thresholds, however STN +K_V1.1, STN Δ K_V1.1, Cb stellate Δ K_V1.1 have large hysteresis (Figure 2).

-200 Sensitivity analysis
+198 Sensitivity analysis

-Sensitivity analyses are used to understand how input model parameters contribute to the output of 201 a model (Saltelli, 2002).
-In other words, sensitivity analyses are used to understand how sensitive 202 the output of a model is to a change in input or model parameters.
-One-factor-a-time sensitivity 203 analysis involve altering one parameter at a time and enable the comparison of a given alteration in 204 current parameters across models.
-Changes in gating $V{1/2}$ and slope factor k as well as the current 205 conductance affect AUC (Figure 3 A, B and C).
-Heterogeneity in the correlation between gating 206 and conductance changes and AUC occurs across models for most currents.
-In these cases some of 207 the models display non-monotonic relationships (i.e. | Kendall $\tau | \neq$ ).
-However, shifts in A current 208 activation $V{1/2}$ , changes in KV1.1 activation $V{1/2}$ and slope, and changes in A current conductance 209 display consistent monotonic relationships across models.
-Alterations in gating $V{1/2}$ and slope factor k as well as the current conductance also play a role in 211 determining rheobase (Figure 4 A, B and C).
-Shifts in half activation of gating properties are similarly correlated with rheobase across models, however Kendall $\tau$ values departing from -1 indicate non-monotonic relationships between K current $V{1/2}$ and rheobase in some models (Figure 4A).
-Changes in Na current inactivation, $K_V 1.1$ current inactivation and A current activation have affect rheobase with positive and negative correlations in different models (Figure 4B).
-Departures from monotonic relationships occur in some models as a result of K current activation, $K_V 1.1$ current inactivation and A current activation in some models.
-Current conductance magnitude alterations affect rheobase similarly across models (Figure 4C).
+A one-factor-a-time sensitivity analysis enables the comparison of a given alteration in current parameters across models.
+Changes in gating $V{1/2}$ and slope factor k as well as the current conductance affect AUC (Figure 3 A, B and C).
+Heterogeneity in the correlation between gating and conductance changes and AUC occurs across models for most currents.
+In these cases some of the models display non-monotonic relationships

+(i.e. |Kendall $\tau \neq 1$).
+However, shifts in A current activation $V{1/2}$, changes in K_V1.1 activation $V{1/2}$ and slope, and changes in A current conductance display consistent monotonic relationships across models.

+Alterations in gating $V{1/2}$ and slope factor k as well as the current conductance also play a role in 207 determining rheobase (Figure 4 A, B and C).
+Shifts in half activation of gating properties are simi-208 larly correlated with rheobase across models, however Kendall τ values departing from -1 indicate 209 non-monotonic relationships between K current $V{1/2}$ and rheobase in some models (Figure 4A).
+210 Changes in Na current inactivation, K_V1.1 current inactivation and A current activation have affect 211 rheobase with positive and negative correlations in different models (Figure 4B).
+Departures from 212 monotonic relationships occur in some models as a result of K current activation, K_V1.1 current 213 inactivation and A current activation in some models.
+Current conductance magnitude alterations 214 affect rheobase similarly across models (Figure 4C).
+215